A timeline of the charity's history

 We raised £765,000 for an Advanced Treatment Machine for the Oncology Centre at Cheltenham General Hospital

-2009 - We supported a campaign to raise £5.1 million for an Integrated breast service, with state-of-the-art equipment - Thirlestaine Breast Centre.
+2009 - We supported a campaign to raise £5.1 million for an integrated breast service, with state-of-the-art equipment - Thirlestaine Breast Centre.

-Cobalt have secured two new partnerships
+Cobalt has secured two new partnerships

 The first was a new Dementia Research Partnership formed between Cobalt and 2gether NHS Foundation Trust to carry out research into Alzheimer’s Disease and dementia in Gloucestershire and Herefordshire.
+Read more on their website here.

 Then, working with the Institute of Translational Medicine (ITM) and Queen Elizabeth Hospitals Birmingham (QEHB) we developed the ITM Imaging Centre an MRI research facility, which will enable a broad range of research for many specialties including cardiac liver, oncology and neurosurgery.